MetanoKid/coding-scars/_drafts/log-window-4.md

 ---

 Oh well, I guess that's it!
-With this post and the previous one we've gone through some useful features: positioning, auto-scroll, configuring log systems and log levels, filtering...
+With this post and the previous one we've gone through some useful features: positioning, auto-scrolling, configuring log systems and log levels, filtering...
 Which other features you'd like to add?
 I encourage you to do it!

 I hope this series helps you create your own version of the log window and use it in the future on your side projects!

+In the next post we'll see how we can have a C++ _host program_ that uses this log window.

 Thanks for reading!